alexzdinca/hello-world/README.md

 Hello, Github!

-My name is Alexei and i like coding!
+My name is Alexei and I like coding!

 Peace and love!